A Complete Guide to Buying an Investment Property in Australia

 Sydney’s current average rental output rate is 5% (annual rental income as a percentage of house prices) (data source RP-DATA Rismark).
 The rental income can be roughly the same as the cost of holding the property, and some even have pure cash flow income.

-Australia’s real estate market is one of the most consistent property markets in the world.
+Australia’s real estate market is one of the most consistent investment property markets in the world.
 It has an average ROI of 7% per annum.
 Not just that, it also has fewer years of decline in comparison to other property markets worldwide.
 For over 100 years, Australian investment properties have enjoyed a consistent rise in the capital.

 - Easy to invest